RISC-V: Baremetal From The Ground Up (Chipyard Edition)

 We need to tell the linker how we want the program to be linked together, and that is through the use of a linker script.

-Linker scripts are written in linker commands, with the file extension .ld
+Linker scripts are written in linker commands, with the file extension .ld.

 Linker Commands

-defines the entry point of the program.
+ENTRY defines the entry point of the program.
 It is the first piece of code the MCU will execute.
 Debugger will also set the initial PC location according to this entry value.

-Syntax of the ENTRY command is shown below, where entry_symbol_name
+Syntax of the ENTRY command is shown below, where entry_symbol_name is the name of the entry function.

-defines the various memory regions in the MCU and provides info of their locations and sizes.
+MEMORY defines the various memory regions in the MCU and provides info of their locations and sizes.
 Linker also calculates the total code size and memory usage from this value to determine if the program can fit inside the memory.

 Syntax of the MEMORY command is shown below.